High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Introduction

 Therefore, a reduction of the Brownian coating thermal noise directly increases a detector's sensitivity and thus its astronomical reach.
 Theoretical models of Brownian coating thermal noise are important for working toward this goal.
 Thermal noise modeling typically follow the approach pioneered by Levin~\cite{Levin:1997kv}, which computes the thermal noise in terms of an auxiliary elasticity calculation using the fluctuation-dissipation theorem~\cite{callen1951irreversibility,bernard1959fdt,kubo1966fluctuation}.
 While an approximate analytic solution is well known in the limit where coating thickness and edge effects can be neglected, numerical calculations of thermal noise are necessary to study effects that arise from the finite test-mass size, the finite coating thickness, and from crystalline materials.

 In this article we calculate Brownian coating thermal noise by numerically solving the auxiliary linear elasticity problem.
-Such numerical simulations typically adopt a conventional finite-element approach, as some of the authors did in \ccite{Lovelace:2017xyf}.
+Such numerical simulations typically adopt a conventional finite-element approach, as some of the authors did in \ccite{Lovelace2017xyf}.
 These methods are widely used, but achieving high accuracy with them can require significant computational resources and time, because of their relatively slow rates of convergence.

 For the first time to our knowledge, we apply a discontinuous Galerkin (DG) method to model Brownian coating thermal noise.
+DG methods are well suited to this problem because they can retain high-order convergence in the presence of discontinuities, which arise at the interfaces between the mirror substrate and its reflective coatings.
+In this article, we extend the DG method for elliptic equations presented in \ccite{dgscheme} to problems with discontinuous material properties.
+With this extension, our method converges exponentially with resolution, allowing us to solve coating thermal noise problems numerically at high accuracy using considerably less computational resources and time than conventional finite-element methods.

-In particular, we implement the relevant elastostatic equations in \spectre{}~\cite{spectre}, an open-source, next-generation numerical-relativity code.
-While \spectre{}'s primary aim is to model merging neutron stars and black holes, the elliptic solver needed to construct initial data for such simulations is also very well positioned to solve the elastostatics equations for thermal-noise modeling~\cite{ellsolver, dgscheme}.
-As an open-source code, our approach has advantages compared to the closed-source and commercial solutions that are often adopted: we can directly control the physics incorporated in the calculation, and we can assess the accuracy and convergence rate of our simulations in a straightforward way.
+We implement the numerical method and the elastostatic equations in \spectre{}~\cite{spectre}, a new open-source numerical relativity code.
+While \spectre{}'s primary aim is to model merging black holes and neutron stars, the elliptic solver needed to construct initial data for such simulations is also very well positioned to solve the DG-discretized elastostatics equations for thermal noise modeling~\cite{ellsolver, dgscheme}.
+As an open-source code, our approach has advantages compared to the closed-source and commercial solutions that are often adopted: we can directly control the physics incorporated in the calculation, we can assess the accuracy and convergence rate of our simulations in a straightforward way, and our results are reproducible with publicly available software.
 Our code also benefits from \spectre{}'s task-based parallelism approach, implemented using the \texttt{Charm++}~\cite{charmpp} library, enabling our code to efficiently scale to large numbers of compute cores~\cite{Kidder2017-nz}.

-This article is organized as follows. \cref{sec:methods} summarizes the elastic problem to be solved and presents the discontinuous Galerkin approach which we adopt.
-We use this approach to model thermal noise for cylindrical mirrors in \cref{sec:results}.
+This article is organized as follows. \Cref{sec:methods} summarizes the elastic problem to be solved and presents the discontinuous Galerkin numerical method. \Cref{sec:results} presents our results using this method to model thermal noise in cylindrical mirrors with thin coatings.
 We discuss our results and future work in \cref{sec:conclusion}.